Thursday, April 30, 2009 at 8:32 AM

 Indeed, I’m willing to bet that if you were to find ten sports fans who dutifully filled out the men’s brackets, at least nine of them would concede that they did not do the same for the women’s.

-Never mind that instead of commanding network coverage in prime time like the men’s championship, the women’s was relegated last night to cable, which guaranteed only a fraction of the viewership.
-Yet the TV executives who are responsible for dissing women’s college basketball like this are the very ones who wonder why they can’t get better ratings for the fledgling women’s professional league – the WNBA.
+Not to mention that instead of commanding network coverage in prime time, like the men’s championship, the women’s was relegated last night to cable, which guaranteed only a fraction of the viewership.
+TV executives wonder why they can’t get better ratings for the fledgling women’s professional league – the WNBA.
+Well, it might have something to do with the way they keep dissing women’s college Basketball in this fashion.

-More important, though, what does all of this say to female college athletes, or to young girls who we encourage to have the same interest in sports as young boys…?
-It says that chauvinism, sexism and discrimination against women in sports not only still exist but are blithely tolerated….
+More important, though, what does this disparate coverage say to female college athletes, or to young girls, who we encourage to have the same interest in sports as young boys…?
+It says that male chauvinism, sexism and discrimination against women in sports not only still exist but are blithely tolerated….

 Nevertheless, here’s to the UConn Huskies on winning their 6th NCAA title!